 - Bitfinex offers margin trades with up to 5x leverage

 What are some of the negatives of Bitfinex?

 - Minimum deposits of fiat currency are £10,000, $10,000, €10,000, or 1m Japanese Yen and only by wire, whereas on Coinbase, most deposit methods, like debit cards or bank transfers, have no minimum.
 The only payment method with a minimum amount is wire transfer, which is just $5,000

 - Bitfinex only offers about a dozen major digital currencies, like Bitcoin and Ethereum, to buy and sell directly, whilst Coinbase has over 50

 - Bitfinex was the victim of the second-biggest hacking in crypto-history, when 120,000 Bitcoin were stolen, worth several billion dollars at today’s rate.
 For some, who demand impeccable security from their Bitcoin exchanges, this makes Bitfinex untrustworthy, despite their attempts to strengthen their security

 What are some commonly asked questions about Coinbase and its alternatives?

-Sites like Coinbase are often competing directly with Coinbase, something that is incredibly difficult to do, based on how well-connected and well-established they are.
+Sites like Coinbase are often competing directly with Coinbase, which is incredibly difficult to do, based on how well-connected and well-established they are.
 Fortunately, there is some low-hanging fruit for competitors, like offering low fees, giving more autonomy over security measures, providing discounts to big volume traders, and introducing advanced features like margin trading.

 Now that you know Coinbase and its competitors aren’t perfect, what would you also like to know?
 Recently we appealed to some members of our crypto community to find out what reservations or questions they had about the other sites like Coinbase.